 Protecting Our Patients

 Visitors are expected to comply with precautions for infection control or other processes for patient safety and to foster a therapeutic environment.
 This will include: temperature monitoring, hand hygiene, masking and use of other personal protective equipment, social distancing, limiting surface touching, and remaining in the patient room or designated area as directed by the clinical team.
 Frequent coming and going from the patient location is discouraged.
+Visitors who demonstrate signs and symptoms of illness will not be permitted to stay.

 Temperature screening stations are set up throughout our facilities.
 Generally, guests and patients will be temperature screened either at a main entrance or at the location of the appointment.
 You will be asked a series of questions and your temperature will be taken.
 If you have a temperature of 100.4◦F or greater, you will be asked to call your primary care provider to schedule an appointment.
 If you do not have a primary care provider, you can be seen 24/7 on the Firelands Virtual Care App.
 Learn more about Firelands Virtual Care.